DotPodcast/dotpodcast/content/posts/spec-v1.md

         - `primary`: this content replaces the main, unrestricted content rather than adds to it
         - `bonus`: this is bonus content that can be listened to before or after the main content
 - `taxonomy_terms` (very optional, array) is a collection of taxonomy term URIs that categorise the episode.
 These are considered supplementary to the podcast's global taxonomy terms, so are useful for a one-off episode exploring a particular topic, or a film podcast that reviews a different film each week.

-### Why no `attachments`?

-The DotPodcast JSON Feed spec does not include the `attachments` array, as the podcast spec requires more information, and adding an extra `_dotpodcast` extension to each attachment object would reduce readability of the feed.

 ### Content URLs